ryanchynoweth44/DatabricksContent/walkthrough/03_TrainMachineLearningModel.md

 1. Using the Azure Portal, upload the taxi dataset to the blob container you created in step 2.

-1. Create a Python notebook in your Azure Databricks workspace to mount the Azure Blob Container to your databricks cluster.
+1. Create a new Python notebook called "MountContainer" in your Azure Databricks workspace to mount the Azure Blob Container to your databricks cluster.
 Please provide the container name, account name, and account key.
 Please note that I usually recommend mounting an Azure Data Lake Store to your Databricks cluster to save data and machine learning models, however, for the purpose of this walk through we will use a Blob Container.
     ```python
     container_name = ""
     account_name = ""